-Whether you are applying to middle school or upper school, boarding or day, we will request information about past and present academic performance and personal interest.
-You will be asked to visit campus and participate in a conversation with an admission counselor, and you will be asked to submit scores from a standardized test.
+Whether you are applying to middle school or upper school, boarding or day, we will request information about past and present academic performance and personal interests.
+You will be asked to visit campus (due to COVID-19 we also offer detailed "virtual" tours and visits), participate in a conversation with an admission counselor, and you will be asked to submit scores from a standardized test.

 We go out of our way to make the admission process enjoyable for prospective students and their families.
 So take a deep breath, relax, and get started whenever you are ready.

-To receive admission materials, ask a question, or schedule a visit, please call 423-267-5902, or email us at firstname.lastname@example.org
+To receive admission materials or to ask a question, please call 423-267-5902, or email us at firstname.lastname@example.org

 Catalogs and websites are helpful, but there is no substitute for a campus visit to obtain firsthand knowledge of a school.
 To make the most of your visit, you should consider the following: